-My son is 13 and recently diagnosed with mood disorder.
+My son is 13 and recently diagnosed with a mood disorder.
 He has been diagnosed with ADHD since he was 3.
-Currently, still having to take meds for that, and now due to an episode he had with contemplating suicide, he now takes depakote as well.
+Currently, still having to take meds for that, and due to an episode he had with contemplating suicide, he now takes Depakote as well.
 He has explosive moments from time to time, especially when frustrated as well as feeling misunderstood.

 Does one trigger the other?